-Sirius Dome for CDK20N
+Sirius Domes for CDK20N and CDK20S

 with the power for the relays provided by the "COM" 12 VDC power of the dome electronics.
 Note that "COM" is not ground, but the common 12VDC from the battery power of the system.
 Fuses and circuit breakers protect the motors from overload, and the control board is designed so that most operations are safe.
-In this respect, there are limit switches on the shutter motion that turn off power to the motors with the shutters are fully open or closed.
+In this respect, there are limit switches on the shutter motion that turn off power to the motors when the shutters are fully open or closed.
 There is no hard-wired logic to insure that the lower shutter is closed before the upper shutter drops down over it, however.